ZLoverty/zloverty.github.io/code/notes/index.md

 ![it works](../../images/2022/01/it-works.png)

+3. Build sphinx docs for my code: I used to use a GitHub workflow to automatically build my documentations on each commit to the repo.
+It worked fine for some time but recently I encounter numerous issues, including "theme not found".
+A workaround I found is to build the docs locally, and then manually push the docs to the gh-pages branch.
+Below is the workflow:

+  - `make html` in the docs folder
+  - copy all the contents in the `build/html` folder to another folder, e.g. desktop
+  - switch to gh-pages branch
+  - copy the contents in the html folder back to overwrite the html folder in this branch
+  - commit and sync to the repo

+  This procedure guarantees that as long as I can build the docs correctly locally, I can get correct documentations online.
+No worries about the failed build for various reasons.

 ## SSH

 1. `ssh` works when the device you are connecting to is in the same private network.